Although in contrast to previous

 And my own role in all this?
 Admire the fancyful indigeneous dresses and sneak away, as soon as real problems arise?

-A little later I meet a Peruvian friend in a restaurant.
+A little later I meet a Peruvian friend in the restaurant.
 His daughter appears with a math book under her arm, and late into the night we grind exes and whys.
 Even by my occasional anger she cannot be driven out of her merry mood and laughter and she learns very fast a lot of math ... thus thoughts lighten up again..."